Want to cancel your rental water heater contract?

 Use the information below to get help.

-The average water heater rental contract is paid for a length of 15 years.
-This has a cost that’s more than double the value of purchasing a new water heater.
+The average water heater rental contract is paid for 15 years.
+This cost is more than double the value of purchasing a new water heater.
 The suggested useful life of a water heater tank is 10-15 years, as well most home insurance policies do not cover damage from floods caused by tanks older than 10 years.

 Learn the truth about rental furnace and air conditoner contracts.
 Click here for details.